sbsdev/nordic-accessible-epub-css/doc/index.md

 These guidelines aim to help you create a consistent and accessible reading experience across a wide range of books.

+<a id="org024ea1d"></a>

 # Body text typography

-Font choice
-Generally, it only makes sense to specify a specific font in the CSS if the font is embedded in the publication or is a widely used system font.
+-   **Font choice:** Generally, it only makes sense to specify a specific font in the CSS if the font is embedded in the publication or is a widely used system font.
 Alternatively, you can specify a generic font family (e.g. sans-serif, serif).
 It is always a good idea to specify a generic font family as a fallback when you specify a font.

-Line spacing
-The default line spacing in reading apps is often too tight.
+-   **Line spacing:** The default line spacing in reading apps is often too tight.
 For a better reading experience, we recommend setting the line spacing for body text to roughly 1.4-1.5.

-Paragraph spacing
-As a default, reading systems generally add spacing between paragraphs.
+-   **Paragraph spacing:** As a default, reading systems generally add spacing between paragraphs.
 This may be good enough, or you might want to add rules specifying a certain spacing between paragraphs (for example using `margin-top`).

-Page margins
-The body text or page margin is usually handled by the reading system, so there is no need to set in your CSS.
+-   **Page margins:** The body text or page margin is usually handled by the reading system, so there is no need to set in your CSS.

+<a id="org3a9f456"></a>

 # Headings